Danube Cycle Path Passau – Budapest

 Overnight in Esztergom/Visegrád.

 Note: The overnight stay takes place either in Esztergom or in Visegrád (depending on availability at time of reservation).
 In the case of Esztergom, shipping takes place on the next day from Szentendre to Budapest.
-The different distances remain the same in both.
-You will receive detailed information together with your booking confirmation.
-Additionally, the boat ride isn ́t possible in Apr, Sep, or Oct, or on Mondays; during these periods/days you will receive a train ticket instead.Day 13: Esztergom/Visegrád – Budapest (36 miles/55 km)
+The distances remain the same for both instances.
+You will receive detailed information with your booking confirmation.
+Additionally, the boat ride isn't possible in Apr, Sep, or Oct, or on Mondays; during these periods/days you will receive a train ticket instead.Day 13: Esztergom/Visegrád – Budapest (40 miles/65 km)

 Hotels